Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Notions of calibration, reliability diagrams, and score decompositions

 \section{Notions of calibration, reliability diagrams, and score decompositions}

-Generally, we use the symbol $\cL$ to denote a generic conditional or unconditional law or distribution, and we identify distributions with their CDFs.
-We write $\cN(m,c^2)$ to denote a normal distribution with mean $m$ and variance $c^2$, and we let $\varphi$ and $\Phi$ denote the density and the cumulative distribution function (CDF), respectively, of a standard normal variable.
+Generally, we use the symbol $\cL$ to denote a generic conditional or unconditional law or distribution, and we identify distributions with their cumulative distribution functions (CDFs).
+We write $\cN(m,c^2)$ to denote a normal distribution with mean $m$ and variance $c^2$, and we let $\varphi$ and $\Phi$ denote the density and the CDF, respectively, of a standard normal variable.